7.5 credits cr.

 The course will consist of lectures covering core concepts in mate choice, reading assignments of scientific literature, weekly discussions, and in-depth ‘Spotlight on a Scientist’ sessions where students can learn how researchers apply the scientific method to study mate choice.

-Written examination, an oral presentation and a written report.
+Written examination, oral presentations and a written report.

 Course literatureNote that the course literature can be changed up to two months before the start of the course.